yangaoli/gelsa_md/README.md

 <img src="./images/fig4/fig4.jpg" alt="fig4.jpg" width="700" height="400" />
+Figure 4:Overall Software Performance Comparison between GeLSA and eLSA There are a total of 8 subgraphs in Figure 4, and the line graph data in each subplot are obtained by averaging the results of 5 experimental tests.

 In the factor-varying benchmark, GeLSA_theo significantly accelerated eLSA_theo in all settings, particularly gaining momentum as the number of factors increased (Fig. 3a).
 At 100 factors, GeLSA_theo is 14.09 times faster, at 500 and 1,000 factors, it is 27.84 times faster, and at 2,000 factors it is 28.88 times faster than eLSA_theo.
 These substantial acceleration rates highlight the efficiency of GeLSA_theo compared to eLSA_theo.
 The same trend is observed for GeLSA_DDLSA: at n=100 factors, it is 12.12 times while at n=2,000 factors 23.77 times faster than eLSA_theo.
 There is no noticeable difference in efficiency between the GeLSA_theo and GeLSA_DDLSA, even though DDLSA uses a modified p-value theory compared to eLSA.
 This verifies GeLSA acceleration’s generalizability.
 Our experiments, which were limited to 10^5 seconds, showcased the remarkable efficiency of GeLSA_theo and GeLTA_theo.
 In contrast, eLSA_theo, despite its capabilities, could not complete parts of the datasets for n>2500.
 This underscores the superior performance of the GeLSA accelerated algorithms, which could finish within the time constraints.